saltyorg/docs/docs/saltbox/inventory/index.md

 plex_docker_state: started
 ```

-Anything here can be edited.
-Knowledge of Ansible may be required for some use cases but it should allow most changes users desire.
-Should anything you want not be covered then by all means create an issue on the [main repository](https://github.com/saltyorg/Saltbox/) and we'll look at accomodating what you need.
+Should you require additional functionality then by all means create an issue on the [main repository](https://github.com/saltyorg/Saltbox/) and we'll look at accomodating it.

-Overrides have to be done in this file `"/srv/git/saltbox/inventories/host_vars/localhost.yml"` which does not exist by default.
+Overrides are done in this file `"/srv/git/saltbox/inventories/host_vars/localhost.yml"` which does not exist by default.

-Example:
+Changing Sonarr/Radarr image tags:
 ``` yaml
 radarr_docker_image_tag: nightly
 sonarr_docker_image_tag: nightly